Sypnex-LLC/sypnex-os/CONTRIBUTING.md

-# Contributing to Sypnex OS
+# Contributing to Sypnex OS Core

 Thank you for your interest in contributing to Sypnex OS!
+This repository contains the core operating system.
 We welcome contributions from developers of all skill levels and backgrounds.

+## 🏗️ About This Repository

+This is the core Sypnex OS repository focused on system architecture and infrastructure:

+- **[sypnex-os](https://github.com/Sypnex-LLC/sypnex-os)**: This repository - Core operating system, APIs, and system documentation
+- **[sypnex-os-apps](https://github.com/Sypnex-LLC/sypnex-os-apps)**: Official apps, development tools, and comprehensive app development guide
+- **[sypnex-os-vscode-extension](https://github.com/Sypnex-LLC/sypnex-os-vscode-extension)**: VS Code IntelliSense support for SypnexAPI

+**🎯 Looking to build apps?** Check out the [Official Apps Repository](https://github.com/Sypnex-LLC/sypnex-os-apps) for comprehensive development guides and tools.

 ## 🚀 Getting Started